Finding Your Ideal Weight

 Most of the people in magazines and on TV are far slimmer than average, yet this is the “ideal” that many people aim for.
 Before you decide that you won’t be happy until you get down to a certain number of pounds, consider:

 Your age.
 You probably wish you could get back to your college weight.
-But normal changes in metabolism and hormone levels that occur with aging make it unrealistic.
+But normal changes in metabolism and hormone levels that occur with aging can make this more difficult.

 Your gender.
 In general, men have more muscle and heavier bones than women, which means that healthy men usually weigh more than healthy women of the same height.